yolossn/JA3-Fingerprint-Introduction/README.md

   Don't confuse this with the `User-Agent` which is sent in the request headers.
 A client can send anything as it is under the control on the client.
 Even if one sends a different `User-Agent` the source of the request can be found using the JA3 fingerprint.

-  Interesting fact!
   Have you ever tried to access google using tor browser and been blocked by a screen which says their systems have found unusual traffic, It it done by a mix of fingerprint filtering and by matching IP with list of public tor exit relays.
 Similar methods are used by govt and other important sites also.

   > Tor Google